14 Simple Scope of Work Templates (Word) | Free Downloads

 Milestones

 Usually, some projects can be long, demanding, and complex in their nature.
-Therefore, a well-written scope of work needs to have tasks broken down into small manageable parts.
+Therefore, a well-written SOW needs to have tasks broken down into small manageable parts.
 These small tasks form larger project phases known as milestones.
-Therefore, as a project manager, it’s necessary to include various milestones in your scope of work in order to make progress monitoring easy.
+Therefore, as a project manager, it’s necessary to include various milestones in your SOW in order to make progress monitoring easy.
 This also ensures you adhere to the initially planned schedule.

 Within the duration of project implementation, you will be expected to deliver project reports at some intervals.
 These reports are necessary as they provide a formal record of the progress of the project.